How to Handle Complaints and Questions

 Surface and address all questions and complaints that exist for members of the group.

 - Author: Paul Axtell

 See More Templates

-A free meeting agenda template for running a simple and efficient Board meeting.
+A bundle of 5 free meeting agenda templates for strategic planning with remote teams.
 MS Word and online formats.
-Includes a 19-page detailed instruction guide.
+Includes a 35-page detailed instruction guide.

-A free meeting agenda template for making a decision to which all explicitly consent.
+A free meeting agenda template for getting your group on board with a new idea.
 MS Word and online formats.
-Includes a 25-page detailed instruction guide.
+Includes a 9-page detailed instruction guide.

-A free meeting agenda template for running a successful project retrospective.
+A free meeting agenda template for finding solutions to an urgent problem situation.
 MS Word and online formats.
-Includes a 16-page detailed instruction guide.
+Includes a 12-page detailed instruction guide.